My pants malfunctioned in the bathroom.

 I blame Kenneth Cole, not user error.

-It was two months ago when my zipper misfired inside the men’s restroom, minutes before meeting with a new client.
+It was many months ago when my zipper misfired inside the men’s restroom, minutes before meeting with a new client.

 I flushed, began to zip, and the zipper’s slider body derailed from one side of the tracks.